egel-lang/egel-lang.github.io/index.md

 Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell.

-Egel is principally about showcasing the _usefulness_ of a particular operational model, a means of calculation.
+Egel is principally about showcasing the _usefulness_ of a particular operational model, a novel means of calculation.

 ## Language features